gvwilson/thirdbit/_posts/2004/2004-07-26-the-right-tool-for-the-job.md

 ---
-title: "The right tool for the job"
+title: "The Right Tool for the Job"
 date: 2004-07-26 19:33:43
 year: 2004
 ---